Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 Do you have other recommended fun and exciting things to do in Kaohsiung?
 Read our Kaohsiung Travel Guide, and please feel free to share by posting a comment below.

-Disclosure: This was an updated version of our recommended Things to do Kaohsiung Blog post.
+Disclosure: This was an updated version of our recommended Things to Do in Kaohsiung Blog post.
 We added new attractions and activities from our recent familiarization trip, made possible by AirAsia and Kaohsiung Tourism Bureau.
 We hope this will help you create your Kaohsiung Itinerary for your next visit.

-Find the Best Hotels in Kaohsiung according to your budget via Agoda.
+Find the Best Hotels in Kaohsiung within your budget on Agoda.

 Other Taiwan-Related Stories: